c-neto/carlosneto.dev/blog/2023/2023-11-02-logstash-modular-pipelines.md

 # Logstash Modular Pipelines: An Elegant Structure for Code Reusability and Duplication Avoiding

-This blog post explores a Logstash pipelines structure to mitigate code duplicated and presents an elegant method for reusing code statements across multiple pipelines.
+This blog post explores a Logstash pipelines structure to mitigate code duplicated and presents an elegant method for reusing code section across multiple pipelines.

 The post provides a clear explanation of the Logstash configuration structure, outlining the problem addressed by modular pipelines.
 It includes an example configuration and a Docker-compose lab for hands-on testing and exploration of the possibilities.
 Finally, the post concludes with my personal opinion on the effectiveness of this structure.